MarcoBasileDev/React-Redux-Advanced-Practice/README.md

 - Handling asynchronous code and side effects.
 - Integrating backend services like Firebase.
 - anaging HTTP states and feedback in Redux.
-- Writing and organizing Redux actions, reducers, and middleware.
+- Writing and organizing Redux actions and reducers.

 ## Features